2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/ToSic.Eav/DataSources/CacheAllStreams.md

-## How to use with the Visual Query
+## How to use with the VisualQuery
-When using the [Visual Query](xref:ToSic.Eav.DataSources.Queries.VisualQueryAttribute) you can just drag it into your query.
+When using the  [VisualQuery](xref:Basics.Query.VisualQuery.Index)  you can just drag it into your query.
 You must then edit the settings once to set various timeouts.
 Note that every in-stream exists with the same name as an out-stream.
 This is what it usually looks like:

 <img src="./assets/cache-all-streams-basic.png" width="100%" class="full-width">